BetterCodeHubTraining/sacon-tutorial/README.md

    After accepting the evaluation license you should see the following screen:
 ![Step 3](/images/structure101-step1.png)

-4. Choose new Java project and select the JHotdraw code JAR file that's located in the `build` directory:
+4. Choose new Java project and select the JHotDraw code JAR file that's located in the `build` directory:
 ![Step 4](/images/structure101-step2.png)

 5. Open the JAR file and click next.
 Select 'Logical' in the following dialog screen: